-So you want to go to Havana, but you don’t even know where to start.
-Here’s some basic info to hopefully dispel a few fears and provide a few answers to your questions.
+I’ve received a ton of questions about Americans traveling to Cuba!
+If you want to go to Havana, but you don’t even know where to start this is the post for you.
+Here’s some basic info to hopefully dispel a few fears and provide a few answers for Americans traveling to Cuba.

 Did you fly direct from the US or through a third country?
 I flew direct from Orlando, Florida, USA on Jetblue.

-Do I need a visa?
-How do I get it?
-(I’m an American citizen so I can only speak to that) Yes, you will need a visa.
+Do Americans traveling to Cuba need a visa?
+How do Americans traveling to Cuba get a visa?
+Yes, Americans traveling to Cuba will need a visa.
 I chose to get mine at the airport prior to my flight as this was an option through my carrier, Jetblue.
 I arrived three hours before the flight and applied for the visa at check-in.
 It was a very straightforward process and I received the visa.

 Can I use my credit card?
 If you’re American, no. Plan to bring plenty of cash as you will not want to run out while there.
 It is possible to have money wired, but from what I understand it is quite difficult.
 I would exchange your USD to Euros or Great Britain Pounds before arriving.
 This can typically be done at your home airport.